EMFusion: Uncertainty-Aware Conditional Diffusion Model for Multivariate Narrow-band Exposure Forecasting: Numerical Results and Discussions

-{\textbf{Table-\ref{tab:merged_comparison}} reports the forecasting performance of all methods, averaged over all carriers and technologies.
-The proposed \textbf{EMFusion-MV-WorkingHour} consistently outperforms across all error- and distribution-based scores, indicating sharper and better-calibrated predictive distributions.
-Although its PICP is slightly lower than that of DDPM, it remains competitive with the strongest baselines while delivering substantially improved overall forecasting quality. }
+\textbf{Table-\ref{tab:merged_comparison}} reports the forecasting performance of all methods, averaged over all carriers and technologies.
+The proposed \textbf{EMFusion-MV-WorkingHour} achieves the lowest ND, NRMSE, and MAPE among all compared methods, indicating superior forecasting accuracy.
+However, its PICP is lower than that of DDPM and NF and remains below the nominal 80\% target.
+Therefore, while EMFusion delivers the best overall forecasting accuracy, its prediction intervals exhibit under-coverage and should be interpreted as empirical uncertainty estimates rather than fully calibrated prediction intervals.